Engineering & Physics

 members.
 Topics include harmonic motion, free and forced vibration, resonance, damping, isolation, and transmissibility.
 Single, multiple, and infinite degree-of-freedom systems are also examined.
 Offered alternate years.

-ENGR-401: Computational Applied Physics With Machine Learning
+ENGR-401X: Computational Applied Physics with Machine Learning

 ENGR-461: Electronics